-4.5 Defining the research sample
+4.3 Defining the target group

 Research by Forcadell et al. (2019) has shown that firm size has a significant and positive effect on sustainability.
 In light of this, the doctoral research focuses on large domestic companies, also assuming that some emphasis is already placed on the delineation of environmental accounting.
-In line with the research objectives, the first step in defining the research sample was based on all large companies included in the HVG Top 500 list compiled by Céginformáció.hu Kft. in November 2021.
-A defined set of companies included in the list, those that are actually engaged in productive activities in the industrial sector, were included in the sample.
-After the list was narrowed down, the final number of elements in the research sample was 199 (N=199).
+In line with the research objectives, the first step in defining the target group was based on all large companies included in the HVG Top 500 list compiled by Céginformáció.hu Kft. in November 2021.
+A defined set of companies included in the list, those that are actually engaged in productive activities in the industrial sector, were included in the research.
+After the list was narrowed down, the final number of elements in the research was 199 (N=199).
 My analyses to test hypothesis H1 were carried out on a sample of these 199 large companies.
 I conducted a questionnaire survey to test hypotheses H2 and H3.
 The questionnaire was completed by a total of 74 managers of large firms, thus I was able to conduct my empirical research to test these hypotheses on a sample of 74 large firms (N=74)

-5. Presentation of the theses
+Presentation of the theses